AureliaToolbox/gigme.io-client/docs/invitation.md

 ## What is it

 You sign up for the site and only need to enter your personal information and the name of the business entity you are operating on behalf of.
 This is required because all contracts are considered business to business therefore no income laws will be violated.
 The first thing you'll do is create a personal and/or company wallet to receive payments at.
-We'll call this your ATB wallet.
+We'll call this your Gigme.io wallet.

 There is a listing of work items that can be picked up by anyone.
 There is a dollar amount already on the listing.
 This is how much money *has already been bountied on this work item*.
 You choose items that you want to work on from this list.
 It's important to note you should only choose to work on listings that aren't being worked on already by others and ones that you can successfully implement.
 That means if the listing doesn't have enough detail you should ping the creator that you'd like to work on it but the details are specific enough.

 When it comes to how the work will be performed it's up to you to decide the implementation details but important to know the guidelines of the project to make sure your work will be approved.
 This means setting your own hours and completing items on your own time, however keep in mind if the work hasn't been completed it's possible someone else might pick up your listing and work on it.

 Once you finish you simply click on a button to "Request Payment" for the work item.
 When you do this you'll enter a link (ex.
 GitHub Pull Request, closed Trello item, signed Docusign doc, etc...) that points to where your work can be verified.
-Once the company that requested the work and paid up front for the bounty approves your work it will be instantly transferred to your personal ATB wallet.
+Once the company that requested the work and paid up front for the bounty approves your work it will be instantly transferred to your personal Gigme.io wallet.
 Then it is up to you to remove those funds as quickly as possible.
 (Gigme.io is not meant to be an financial institution and just acts as an intermediary)

 If you find an item you'd like to have someone else work on you can do the same by creating listings.

 ## What kind of work

 Initially all of the work items will be entered and paid by me (Patrick Walters, Aurelia Toolbox, LLC.) directly out of my company funds.
-These items include various tasks such as writing documentation for Aurelia, fixing open bugs / issues, and improving the Gigme.io platform.
+These items include various tasks such as writing documentation for the platform, fixing open bugs / issues, and improving the Aurelia Toolbox platform.
 For that reason the bounties won't be extremely high, but should be fair.

 We've already secured an alpha testing client who is putting up $3,500 on to the platform initially.
 This is a group of lawyers working on a project with Aurelia to change the way contract law is done.
 Should you choose to work on these next items they should be available within the next 5-10 days in the system.
 The only upfront requirement is signing an Non-Disclosure Agreement.